microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-02.md

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
-- Verify that the Datadog is collecting the metrics
+- Verify that the Datadog is collecting the metrics.
-- Show the Datadog dashboard with the database metric in it, which should show a spike representing before and after the database stress
+- Show the Datadog dashboard with the database metric in it, which should show a spike representing before and after the database stress test.
 - Show the Datadog dashboard with the CPU metric in it, which should show a spoke representing before and after the CPU load test.

 ## Learning Resources